 - Roofing Systems - Batten Seam, for information on battens, and similar eave, hip, and ridge conditions.

-- Roofing Systems - Special Roofing Design and Installation Considerations - Tables 4.2.A, and 4.2.B.
+- Roofing Systems - Special Roofing Design and Installation Considerations - Tables 8.1A, and 8.1B.